circuitnet/CircuitNet/README.md

   LEF/DEF is updated to include tech information (sanitized).
 Each tarfile contains 500 DEF files and can be decompressed separately.
 We also provide example DEF files.

-  Congestion features and graph features generated from ISPD2015 benchmark are available in the ISPD2015 dir in [Google Drive](https://drive.google.com/drive/u/1/folders/1GjW-1LBx1563bg3pHQGvhcEyK2A9sYUB) and [Baidu Netdisk](https://pan.baidu.com/s/1udXVZnfjqniH9paKfyc2eQ?pwd=ijdh).
+  Congestion features and graph features generated from ISPD2015 benchmark are available in the ISPD2015 dir.

 - 2022/12/29

-  LEF/DEF (sanitized) are available in the LEF&DEF dir in [Google Drive](https://drive.google.com/drive/u/1/folders/1GjW-1LBx1563bg3pHQGvhcEyK2A9sYUB) and [Baidu Netdisk](https://pan.baidu.com/s/1udXVZnfjqniH9paKfyc2eQ?pwd=ijdh).
+  LEF/DEF (sanitized) are available in the LEF&DEF dir.

 - 2022/12/12

-  Graph features are available in the graph_features dir in [Google Drive](https://drive.google.com/drive/u/1/folders/1GjW-1LBx1563bg3pHQGvhcEyK2A9sYUB) and [Baidu Netdisk](https://pan.baidu.com/s/1udXVZnfjqniH9paKfyc2eQ?pwd=ijdh).
+  Graph features are available in the graph_features dir.

 - 2022/9/6